JanetMatsen/bacteriopop/README.md

 <li>    88 samples: 4 replicates of high oxygen, 4 replicates of low oxygen, and 11 samples per replicate.
 <li>    Sequenced for 11 weeks:  week 4 - 14.
 <li>    Oxygen conditions were switched for the last 4 samples.
-<li>    Organisms "phylogeny" is described by: Kingdom, Phylum, Class	Order, Family, Genus
+<li>    Organisms "taxonomy" is described by: Kingdom, Phylum, Class	Order, Family, Genus
 </ol>

 Visit our: